vderic/pgdec128/README.md

 Decimal 128  for PostgreSQL
 =========================================

-This PostgreSQL extension implements deimcal 128 in C.  The deicimal library is ported from arrow Decimal library to C.
+This PostgreSQL extension implements deimcal 128 in C.  The decimal library is ported from arrow Decimal library to C.

+Visit [pure C arrow decimal128 library] (https://github.com/vderic/decimal) here.

 Installation
 ------------